 - 150 miles of sanitary sewer pipe

 - 2,800 manholes

 The sanitary sewer collection system flows to a Metropolitan Council of Environmental Services lift station and is pumped to the Blue Lake Waste Water Treatment Facility in Shakopee.

 The sanitary collection system is cleaned once every three years with a high-pressure jetting machine, which helps eliminate blockages.
 The raw sewage is pumped to the Blue Lake Treatment Plant by Shakopee.

 Water from ground water sump pumps cannot be pumped into the sanitary sewer.
 Please check your sump pump discharge line to assure it is hooked up correctly.

 All water discharged into the sanitary sewer system is metered by the Metropolitan Council and billed to the City of Chaska, which reflects on your sewer bill charges.
 If you are unsure of sump pump discharge, please call the Sewer Department at 952-448-4335.

-Sanitary sewer system problems are not common and our maintenance procedures are intended to avoid or minimize such problems in the City's sewer system to the mazimum extent possible.
-To the best of our ability, the City attempts to continually maintain its portion of the sanitary sewer system to be as trouble free as possible.
+Sanitary sewer system problems are not common and our maintenance procedures are intended to avoid or minimize such problems in the City's sewer system.
+To the best of our ability, the City performs continual maintenance on its portion of the sanitary sewer system.